hyyc116/MatchCrawler/README.md

+## Match Crawler
-## This Project is used to crawl match history based on match seq num.
+This Project is used to crawl match history based on match seq num.

+From the very beginning to very recent.